thibaut-neoledge/azure-docs.fr-fr/articles/mobile-engagement/mobile-engagement-user-interface-dashboard.md

 <properties
-   pageTitle="Interface utilisateur d'Azure Mobile Engagement - Tableau de bord" description="En savoir plus sur l’affichage et la gestion des graphiques de données relatifs à votre application à l’aide d’Azure Mobile Engagement" services="mobile-engagement" documentationCenter="" authors="piyushjo"
+   pageTitle="Azure Mobile Engagement User Interface - Dashboard" description="Learn how to view and manage charts of data about your application using Azure Mobile Engagement" services="mobile-engagement" documentationCenter="" authors="piyushjo"